 As a participant at this academy, you will gain knowledge from a variety of workshops and interactive-discussion sessions.
 You will also be able to network with individuals that include the other participants, NCAA and NFL staff and other key resources in the industry.
 Keynote speakers have included Arizona State head coach Todd Graham, Baylor University head coach Art Briles, legendary NFL coaches Dan Reeves and Dennis Green, NFL Hall of Famer Mike Singletary, and Tyrone Willingham, former head coach at Notre Dame, Stanford and the University of Washington.

-Current position coaches, coordinators and assistant or associate head coaches at NCAA member institutions are eligible to apply.
-The 2016 group will consist of 60 NCAA football coaches.
+Current full-time position coaches, coordinators and assistant or associate head coaches at NCAA member institutions are eligible to apply.

 The 2016 NCAA and NFL Coaches Academy will take place Feb.
 18-21 in Tampa, Florida.